 Fishing Toorongo River

-trout are more active during the cooler months.
+Trout are more active during the cooler months.
 Most freshwater species have a tendency to feed more aggressively at Dawn and Dusk.
-My personal favourite is fishing the sundown particularity in the warmer months.
+My personal favourite is fishing the sundown particularly in the warmer months.

 Recommended baits Toorongo River